claudiodsf/earthquake_seismology_software/README.md

 # Earthquake seismology software
-A curated list of earthquake seismology software.
+A curated list of earthquake seismology software, mostly on GitHub.

 Feel free to contribute through a pull request!